Timothy-Poole/PARALLEL_PROJECT/README.md

 Furthermore, the second major part of the CompareAllBacteria function is the double or nested triangle for loop which executes approximately number_bacteria<sup>2</sup> / 2 times and runs the CompareBacteria function every iteration.

 CompareBacteria itself also contains numerous data dependencies and greatly increase the execution time of the program.
-Admittedly I struggled to analyse the data dependencies beyong the overall view of CompareAllBacteria.
+Admittedly I struggled to analyse the data dependencies beyond the overall view of CompareAllBacteria.
 In the data dependency diagram for CompareAllBacteria I have generally assigned an equal weighting to all operations that take place inside the for loops however realisticaly Declaring a new Bacteria and CompareBacteria should have been weighted far more.

-Immediately both major parts of CompareAllBacteria stand out as prime candidates for parallelisation, specifically because they contain computantionally intensive functions and iterate over them many times.
+Immediately both major parts of CompareAllBacteria stand out as prime candidates for parallelisation, specifically because they contain computantionally intensive functions and iterate over those computationally intensive functions numerous times.

 ---
 ## CHALLENGES